burke/docker/docs/sources/reference/run.md

 Journald logging driver for Docker.
 Writes log messages to journald; the container id will be stored in the journal's `CONTAINER_ID` field. `docker logs` command is not available for this logging driver.
 For detailed information on working with this logging driver, see [the journald logging driver](reference/logging/journald) reference documentation.

+#### Logging driver: fluentd

+Fluentd logging driver for Docker.
+Writes log messages to fluentd (forward input). `docker logs` command is not available for this logging driver

 #### Log Opts :

 Logging options for configuring a log driver.
 The following log options are supported: [none]